 - Changes to mode of delivery, e.g. block mode, only evening teaching, weekend;

-- The loss or gaining of accreditation by a professional body for a programme; NB this has to be reported to the Office for Students as well;
+- Change in accreditation status of a course (programme), e.g. decision to allow accreditation to lapse/ not apply for re-accreditation, loss or gaining of accreditation.
+Note – this has to be reported to the Office for Students as well;

-- Any other minor programme amendment, e.g the splitting of a mandatory course into two where the content remains the same.
+- Any other minor course (programme) amendment, e.g the splitting of a mandatory module (course) into two where the content remains the same.

 The following changes to costs (not requiring validation approval but deemed significant):

 - The addition of extra costs of £100 or more where no extra costs currently exist;